himanshu2454/Kunteksto/docs_source/source/start.rst

 .. caution::

     If you closed and reopened a new window, then you need to activate the environment again.
+Also, be certain that you are in the kunteksto directory.

     **Windows**